Global fluctuations for Multiple Orthogonal Polynomial Ensembles: Applications

 \subsection{Discrete multiple orthogonal polynomials}

 The examples above are well-known in the literature.
 It is lesser known that discrete multiple orthogonal polynomials also appear in integrable probability.
-We will discuss two families of examples related to multiple Charlier and multiple Krawtchouk polynomials, based on Markov processes for non-colliding particles.
+We will discuss three families of examples related to multiple Charlier, multiple Krawtchouk, and multiple Meixner polynomials, based on Markov processes for non-colliding particles.
+It is interesting to note that these Markov processes are special cases of the more general Schur process and the Multiple Orthogonal Polynomial Ensembles are particular specializations of the Schur measure.
+This connection is not needed to understand the examples, but we will include a detailed explanation of these claims in the last paragraph for completeness.
+We refer to \cite{BG2,JL} for excellent lecture notes containing more background on the general constructions of this paragraph, including a more detailed discussion about Schur processes and how they appear in integrable probability.